-- PhD in relevant area - Strong evidence of ability and desire to build an academic career trajectory - Demonstrated ability to apply research methodologies and quantitative/qualitative data analysis - Demonstrated ability to contribute to independent and team based research in language and/or speech. - Demonstrated track record in publication of manuscripts in quality international journals. - Demonstrated capacity to write systematic reviews and or meta-analysis. - Demonstrated excellent verbal and written communication skills for effective research collaboration and engagement - Ability to mentor and guide junior research staff in their academic trajectory - Ethical scholar who values diversity and works effectively with individual differences
+- PhD in relevant area - Strong evidence of ability and desire to build an academic career trajectory - Demonstrated ability to apply research methodologies and quantitative/qualitative data analysis - Demonstrated ability to contribute to independent and team based research in language and/or speech. - Demonstrated track record in publication of manuscripts in quality international journals. - Demonstrated excellent verbal and written communication skills for effective research collaboration and engagement - Ability to mentor and guide junior research staff in their academic trajectory - Ethical scholar who values diversity and works effectively with individual differences